 Philip Morris GmbH v.
 Federal Republic of Germany

-Philip Morris brought an action against the Federal Republic of Germany alleging that their novel tobacco product “Heat Stick”, under the brand name “HEETS”, was incorrectly classified as a “tobacco product for smoking.”
+Philip Morris brought an action against the Federal Republic of Germany alleging that its tobacco product “Heat Stick”, under the brand name “HEETS”, was incorrectly classified as a “tobacco product for smoking.”
 Plaintiff claimed that HEETS is a “smokeless tobacco product” on the basis that a combustion process does not occur during consumption as it generates steam rather than smoke.
 The court explained that the distinction between a “smoking tobacco product” and a “smokeless tobacco product” is based solely on whether a tobacco product is consumed with or without a combustion process; and it is irrelevant whether smoke occurs when the tobacco product is consumed.
 The court found that the plaintiff’s tobacco product was heated in a controlled manner without the tobacco igniting and thus there was no combustion process.
 The court ruled that a tobacco product consumed in this way is then to be classified as a “smokeless tobacco product.”

 Philip Morris GmbH v.
 Federal Republic of Germany, 4A 23/19, Administrative Court of Braunschweig (2021).